inertialsense/docs.inertialsense.com/docs/user-manual/application-config/ins_configuration.md

 The zero INS attitude feature assumes there are flat rigid surface(s) attached to the uINS about which the system can be leveled.
 If the working surface is not level or additional precision is desired, each orientation sampled can have an additional sample taken with ~180° yaw offset to cancel out tilt of the working surface.

+If Infield Calibration is not adequate, the INS may be [leveled or aligned manually](#manually-aligning-the-ins-after-mounting).

 ### Infield Calibration Process

-The following process can be used to used to improve the IMU calibration accuracy and also align or level the INS to the vehicle frame.
+The following process can be used to improve the IMU calibration accuracy and / or align (level) the INS with the vehicle frame.

 1. **Prepare Leveling Surface** - Ensure the system is stable and stationary on a near-level surface with one of three axes in the vertical direction.